-Here's a note from Karl, Killerton's Head Gardener, about the garden in January.
+Here's a note from Karl, Killerton's Head Gardener about the garden this month.

 We hope you enjoy your visit, and if you have any questions for the team please do stop us and ask.